mathewthe2/Game2Text/public/documentation.md

 <a name="anki"/>

-## Add cards to Anki
+## Create game flashcards in Anki

-Game2Text can create SRS flashcards in Anki with useful information from game audio, screenshots, sentences, to dictionary definitions.
+Game2Text can create SRS flashcards in Anki with useful media such as game audio, screenshots, sentences, and dictionary definitions.

 To start, add [Anki Connect](https://ankiweb.net/shared/info/2055492159) to Anki.